vosaocms/vosao/readme.txt

 4. Running locally
 ====================

-	1) Launch web/run.bat.
+	1) Launch run.bat.
 If it doesn't exist yet, an empty datastore is created.

 	2) Go first to http://localhost:8080 to init default user (admin@test.com/admin)